 I got that one top center, the "little almond-banana-boat" and a fair trade soy espresso.

-I'm the kind of person who needs to eat something in the morning, probably because of the acid reflux and general stomachacheyness, but I regretted that lovely rich gluten-free and possibly vegan? boat square because this was where we went next, for lunch.
+I'm the kind of person who usually needs to eat something in the morning to quell acid reflux and general stomachacheyness, but I regretted that lovely, rich, gluten-free and possibly vegan? boat square because this was where we went next, for lunch.
+Oops.

 I'm pretty sure my mom is literally deliriously happy here